SanaChinaliyeva/redgadget.github.io/_posts/2014-10-01-introducing-red-gadget.md

 ### Technology changes everyday

-Red Gadget was found on 2014 in partnership with [dxartist](http://www.dxartist.com) with an intention to keep everyone informd of the latest cutting edge technology.
+Red Gadget was found on 2014 in partnership with [dxartist](http://www.dxartist.com) with an intention to keep everyone informed of the latest cutting edge technology.